kedarmhaswade/learning-sql/notes.md

 will clarify what this option does.

 The dictionary meaning of rollup is __accumulation__.
-A few actual runs of this option will clarify what this option does.
+A few actual runs of this option will clarify what it does.

 ##### With rollup: Run 1